Assemblies-Performance/performance-considerations/README.md

 The improvements:
 - multiprocessed initiation - using multiple processes when generating random values for the connections between areas and stimuli
-- numpy stuff - used numpy functionalities better
+- numpy stuff - used numpy functionalities better.
+Particularly, we substituted python operations on numpy types with built-in numpy operations (for example, 2d-array row operation instead of a for loop).
+These improvements have cut a lot of the overhead created by working with python.

 Here are the graphs:
 |first_projects| many_projects |